 What is the alternative to mediation?
-Trial by jury or by judge alone is the traditional dispute resolution method.
-A litigation “scorched earth” policy feared by all these sides of these disputes is not quick and painless.
-It is usually the wrong approach unless spending enormous amounts of money and emotional capital is a goal.
-It does no good to prevail against your opponent if the costs of doing so approximate or exceed the amount in dispute.
-Not every case requires exhaustive or elaborate discovery, such as depositions, nor does every case require the utilization of a private investigator or summary judgment procedures.
-Some cases do, some do not; but all serious disputes need to be resolved.
+Trial in court by jury or judge alone is the traditional dispute resolution method.
+Litigation’s often “scorched earth” approach is not quick and painless.
+It is cumbersome, time consuming and expensive.
+It is mentally, emotionally and financially draining.
+If spending enormous amounts of money, time and emotional capital is a goal, litigation is the way to go.
+If prevailing in a court while the costs of doing so approximate or exceed the amount in dispute is a goal, litigation is the way to go.
+Most trial lawyers recognize that not every case requires exhaustive or elaborate discovery, such as depositions.
+Not every case requires private investigators, experts, summary judgment procedures and motion after motion!
+Not every case has parties who can afford the delay and uncertainty of outcome.
+All serious disputes need to be resolved.
 Sooner, rather than later!

-What is a mediator and what is a mediator’s goal?
-A mediator’s goal is to help disputing parties arrive at an agreement.
-A mediator is a skilled neutral; someone vested in seeing the matter resolved by way of settlement.
-A mediator’s methodology ranges from the facilitative to the evaluative or judgmental ends of the spectrum.
-A skilled mediator does not impose the mediator’s views, particularly at the outset; a skilled mediator facilitates the parties’ examination of their own cases, their own exposures, risks and likely outcomes absent a settlement.
-A skilled mediator guides the parties towards consensus, letting the parties achieve settlement, reserving more evaluative comments for the end of a stymied mediation.
-Mediation offers the parties a great deal of control over the venue, the process, the timing, the expense and the final outcome.
+What is a mediator?
+A mediator is a trained, experienced and skilled neutral vested in seeing your dispute resolved by you.
+A mediator’s methodology ranges from facilitative (gentle persuasion) to evaluative (judgmental) ends of the spectrum.
+A skilled mediator does not inject the mediator’s views, particularly at the outset but does facilitate the parties’ examination of their own case, their own exposure, risk and likely outcome absent a settlement.
+A skilled mediator guides the parties towards consensus!
+Let’s the parties achieve settlement, reserving more evaluative comments for the end of a stymied mediation!
 See Mediation Fees

 When is the best time to mediate a dispute?
 Today!
-Cases never get easier or better for anyone!
-Alternative dispute resolution, mediation in particular, can be successfully accomplished pre-suit, during discovery, after discovery, just short of trial or at any other time during the pendency of a claim, even on appeal.
+No time like the present to end a dispute!
+Cases in court never get easier, cheaper or better!
+Mediation is successful pre-suit, during discovery, after discovery, short of trial or at any other time during the pendency of a claim, even on appeal.
 This option should be discussed in full with your lawyer before decisions are made about discovery and motion practice.
 Your case resolution decision tree should have mediation at the top.
 It should have C2C ADR at the top too.

 How long does it take to mediate a case?
-Disputing parties are just weeks away from case closure after their first phone call to C2C .
-A typical case is scheduled at the parties’ convenience, normally within thirty days of the request to mediate, and usually settled that mediation day.
-C2C ADR neutrals do not give up; they follow those few cases that fail to settle to continue exploring the best avenue with all parties to close the case by settlement.
+You are just weeks away from case closure after a first phone call to C2C ADR .
+A typical case is scheduled at the parties’ convenience, normally within thirty days of the request to mediate and usually settled on that mediation day.
+C2C ADR neutrals do not give up.
+They follow those few cases that fail to settle to continue exploring the best avenue with all parties to close the case by settlement.
+And most of those settle shortly after the mediation day.

 What is Arbitration?
 Arbitration is at the other end of the spectrum from mediation.
+A bit like trial in that regard!
+But it is still quicker, cheaper in costs and legal fees, more flexible and permits the parties to choose their decision maker.
 Once the parties agree to arbitrate a matter, they have left the decision making in the hands of a third party, an arbitrator in a multi-arbitrator panel or three arbitrators.
 An arbitrator acts as a judge and jury, making findings of fact and rulings of law, and reading a decision.
 See Arbitration Fees

 What is C2C ADR’s Quick Track?
-C2C’s EEE track is for cases with a loss or damage claim up to $35,000.
+C2C’s E3 track is for cases with a loss or damage claim up to $35,000.
 It saves more money and more time than traditional mediation followed by an arbitration.
-EEE Track combines
+E3 Track combines

 - A focused morning mediation which, if unsuccessful in settling the case, is then followed by an afternoon arbitration that same day with the same neutral.

-- The parties agree before the mediation to switch the mediation to a binding arbitration.
+- The parties agree before the mediation to switch the mediation to a binding arbitration if the case does not settle.

 - The agreement authorizes and permits the same neutral then sitting in the afternoon as an arbitrator to rely on all that was said (argument) and presented (evidence) at the mediation as evidence or argument in the arbitration without needing to be re-submitted.
 Such material is taken during the mediation in effect as de bene evidence and the arbitrator may accept it as truthful, partially truthful, false, accurate or inaccurate, or as reliable or unreliable, as if submitted only at the arbitration.
 The arbitrator can accept it for that degree of persuasiveness that the neutral believes it to be entitled.